mnlipp/VM-Operator/index.md

 VMs are not the typical workload managed by Kubernetes.
 You can neither have replicas nor can the containers simply be restarted without a major impact on the "application".
-Therefore the managing features provided by deployments etc. cannot be used.
-Qemu in its container must be run using a simple pod, which is managed according to its own, rather special requirements.
-Therefore something simpler such as Docker or Podman might be considered sufficient.
+So there are many features for managing pods that we cannot make use of.
+Qemu in its container can simply be deployed as a pod or using a stateful set with replica 1, which is rather close to simply deploying the pod (you get the restart and some PVC management "for free").

 A second look, however, reveals that Kubernetes has more to offer.
-* It has a well defined API for managing pods.
+* It has a well defined API for managing resources.
 * It provides access to different kinds of managed storage for the VMs.
 * Its managing features *are* useful for running the component that manages the pods with the VMs.